 You can read more at 15 Crazy Branding Stats You Need to Know.

-Here are some social media tips for growing your artist brand.
+Below are 7 social media tips for growing your artist brand.

 Start by creating an account on all of the major social media networks like Facebook, Instagram, Twitter, Pinterest, and YouTube.

 You will not want to be active on all the accounts you create.
 I will explain why in the next tip.